 Take in a concert at The Greek Amphitheater

 Of course we went.
 And I loved this music venue.
-An outdoor, small intimate stadium surrounded by trees in the popular Griffith Park.
+An outdoor, small intimate stadium surrounded by trees in the picturesque hills of Griffith Park

 The Getty Center

 The Getty Center sits atop a hill in Brentwood, Los Angeles and is reached via a three car cable pulled tram from the bottom car park.

 The museum specializes in artworks, but way more interesting to us was the architecture of the building, the views and the beautiful sculptured gardens that surround the museum.

 It’s worth a visit just for this alone.

 We’re not big art or museum people so found this a little boring, but art lovers will rave about it.